rezawasim/user-event/README.md

-# Spark eventReader And Session Finder
+# Spark eventReader And Event Sequence Finder

 A Sample Project for reading json file and saving sessionLength, eventSequence